gbattra/CS5330/P3/report03.md

 ## Extensions

+**2-Pass Segmentation**

+A user can choose to segment the image using the 2-pass segmentation algorithm instead of OpenCV's built in `connectedComponents()` function.
+Press `u` to segment an image using this algorithm.
+To see the code implementation, see `twoPassSegment.cpp`.

 **Multi-object Recognition**

 As the video shows, the system can classify up to N objects simultaneously, where N is the number of regions specified by the user.
 To provide this value, press `d` and a prompt will request the max number of regions to segment.